Two children running through a wildflower meadow in West Sussex on a sunny late-May morning

 Location: Petworth House and Park, Petworth, GU28 0AE

-When: Park open dawn to dusk (free).
-House open Wed-Sun plus holidays
+When: Park open dawn to dusk (free to enter; £3 parking for non-members at North Car Park).
+House open Wed-Sun plus bank holidays.

 Ages: All ages